 The Western Australian Premier’s Book Awards are free to enter, however the cost of sending books to the State Library must be covered by the applicant.

-You must complete an online entry form by 5pm (WST) on 08 February 2021.
+The entry deadline has been extended.
+You must complete an online entry form by 5pm (WST) on 15 February 2021.
 Please note there may be a last minute run of entrants and we highly recommend entering early.
 No late submissions will be accepted.

 Works may be submitted by authors, illustrators, publishers or literary agents.
 Publishers or literary agents must have the permission of the all author/s and illustrator/s.